-In my last lease post, we saw that bright-line criteria (e.g., lease terms of 75% or more of economic life and minimum lease payments of 90% or more of fair market value) are eliminated in the new lease standard.
+In my last lease post, we saw that bright-line criteria (e.g., lease terms of 75% or more of economic life and minimum lease payments of 90% or more of fair market value) are eliminated with ASU 2016-02.
 Consequently, almost all leases—including operating leases—will create lease liabilities.
 This accounting change will alter the leasing industry.

 Lessees are presently paying high lease interest rates to obtain operating lease treatment (no lease debt is recorded).
 Now—with the new lease standard—those same operating leases will generate lease liabilities.
 So why would the lessee pay the higher interest rate?
 There is nothing to be gained.
 Lessees will begin to borrow money from banks (at a lower rate).
 And they will buy the formerly leased asset, or they will demand lower interest rates from the lessor.
 Lessees, I think, will obtain better interest rates.

-What does the lease standard apply to?
-It applies to leases of property, plant and equipment (identified asset) based on a contract that conveys control to the lessee for a period of time in exchange for consideration.
+To what does the lease standard apply?
+It applies to leases of property, plant, and equipment (identified asset) based on a contract that conveys control to the lessee for a period of time in exchange for consideration.
 The period may be described in relation to the amount of usage (e.g., units produced).
 Also, the identified asset must be physically distinct (e.g., a floor of a building).

 Control over the use of the leased asset means the customer has both: